No-Fault Insurance Laws

 No-Fault Insurance coverage doesn’t depend on who caused the accident.
 Out-of-pocket expenses such as medical expenses, lost wages, and household services are covered regardless of fault.

-What are the minimums required for No-Fault Coverage?
+What are the required limits for No-Fault Coverage?

-- Replacement Services – Up to $200 per week (starting one week after the accident) to pay for household help such as housecleaning, snow removal, and yard work.
+- Replacement Services – Up to $200 per week (starting one week after the accident) to pay for household help such as housecleaning, snow removal, and yard work, or for the reasonable value of the time a primary homemaker is unable to keep up with household chores.

 Who pays your No-Fault Benefits?